Create Dynamic Drop-Down Lists with INDIRECT in Excel

 5. Click “OK”.
 Now, you have a drop-down list based on the categories from Source List 1.

-See also How to Open MPP File in Excel
+See also How to create Excel file in C#

 Step 3: Create the Second Drop-Down List (Dynamic)